 Oia Greece Travel Guide

-Airlines and typical routes serve JTR.
+Airlines and usual routes serve JTR.
 Domestic flights: Aegean Airlines and Olympic Air offer frequent flights from Athens International Airport (ATH), serving as the main hub for connecting international travelers.
 These flights operate year-round.

 Find affordable airfares with services like Dollar Flight Club.